-Seagate Technology knows that if you want to survive in the storage market, you'd better have drive.
-The company is a leading independent maker of hard disk drives (HDDs) used to store data in computers.
-Its drives are used in systems ranging from personal computers and consumer electronics to high-end servers and mainframes.
-The company also makes solid-state drives (SSDs).
-Seagate sells directly to computer manufacturers and through distributors.
-About 70% of sales are to manufacturers, which include Hewlett-Packard and Dell.
-Distributors and retailers account for the rest.
-Seagate generates around three-quarters of its sales outside the US.
-LaCie, a storage maker based in France, is a Seagate subsidiary.
+Seagate Technology knows that if you want to survive in the storage market, you'd better have drives.
+The company is a leading independent maker of storage systems for electronic data.
+It make hard disk drives (HDDs), solid state drives (SSDs), and solid state hybrid drives (SSHDs) as well as devices for managing storage.
+Seagate's drives are are used in systems ranging from personal computers and consumer electronics to high-end servers and mainframes.
+The company sells directly to computer manufacturers and through distributors.
+The company sells directly to OEM customers including HP Inc. and Dell and to distributors and retailers.
+Seagate generates around 70% of its sales outside the US.
+France-based LaCie is a Seagate subsidiary.

-Seagate makes its memories in Malaysia, China, Singapore, Thailand, the UK, and the US.
-Half of the company's sales originate in Singapore, with 28% coming from the US and 17% from the Netherlands.
-Sales to customers in Singapore and the US rose in 2015 (ended July) while they fell in the Netherlands.
+Seagate makes its memories in Malaysia, China, Northern Ireland, Singapore, Thailand, the UK, and the US.
+Nearly half of the company's sales originate in Singapore, with 30% coming from the US and 16% from the Netherlands.

 Sales and Marketing